stoprocent/noble/README.md

 ### Known Issues
 Issues I have found so far are related to buffer sizes and retransmissions which I think is probably handled on HCI level and when using UART needs to be handled by the library.

 - I have found so far that when using MTU larger than 20 bytes, Zephyr stops responding.
 I have played with Zephyr configuration parameters in order to increase buffer size but without luck.
-So unless you are not getting using Packet Lenght Extension and stay below or equal 20 bytes everything is working fine.
+So unless you are not using Packet Lenght Extension and stay below or equal 20 bytes everything is working fine.
 - Another issue is handling retransmissions which is something I can probably fix by spending some time on it.
 When there is a lot of `Write without Response` calls Zephyr is sending back buffer size errors which need to be handled and retransmit missing packets.

 ## How to use this?